AvramRobert/cchess/API.md

 ```

 Figures model a concerete piece, specific to one player (either black or white).
-It omits the "position" of that piece on the board all-together.
+It omits the *position* of that piece on the board.

 This is basically the dual of `Square`.